 When the weight increases continuously or goes downhill at a rapid pace, it can be cause for concern.
 It can be an indicator of medical problems, and it is advisable to consult a doctor.

 To measure whether you are losing or gaining weight, avoid checking your weight daily.
 Regular monitoring of weight leads to an unhealthy obsession and affects your overall wellness goals.
 The fixation on weight can push you to frustration and guilt-feeling.
-The guilt can induce stress eating, and before you know you get trapped into a vicious circle of eating and feeling bad about it.
+The guilt can induce stress eating, and before you know it, you get trapped into a vicious circle of eating and feeling bad about it.

-Most fitness experts advise for a weekly weight check.
+Most fitness experts advise a weekly weight check.
 Experts suggest rather than obsessing over weight, aim for consistency.
 Weigh yourself at the same time.
-The ideal time would be morning hours after you go to the bathroom and before you eat or drink.
+The ideal time would be the morning hours after you go to the bathroom and before you eat or drink.

 This weighing method ensures more accurate body weight measurement, as you are less likely to carry food and water weight.

 Weighing yourself correctly can come in handy when you want to avoid the frustration caused by fluctuating weight.
-Here are few tips for measuring your weight accurately.
+Here are a few tips for measuring your weight accurately.

-People who are fixated with weight loss tend to step onto a weighing scale every time they see one.
+People who are fixated on weight loss tend to step onto a weighing scale every time they see one.
 All scales may belong to a different brand, and even two scales of the same model and make can show slightly different weights.

-As mentioned earlier, try to weigh yourself at the same time, preferably morning and an empty stomach.
+As mentioned earlier, try to weigh yourself at the same time, preferably morning and on an empty stomach.
 Our experts suggest weighing yourself once a week.
-But if you still want to check weight daily, do it in the morning after emptying your bowels.
+But if you still want to check your weight daily, do it in the morning after emptying your bowels.

 Sounds funny?
 Well!
 The clothes you are wearing may indeed add around 1 kg weight.
-Try to weigh yourself in undergarments or light clothing, and if possible, wear the same kind of clothes when you check weight.
+Try to weigh yourself in undergarments or light clothing, and if possible, wear the same kind of clothes when you check your weight.

-When it comes to Dubai, let’s call it Sunday.
 Most people experience weight gain after partying on weekends.
 During weekends even the strictest of weight-watchers tend to indulge in some comfort food.
 So, do not lose your calm and fix a day in the middle of the week or before the weekend.

 Checking your weight is not the only way to check your weight loss progress.
 Measuring your body parts like arms, waist, and other areas can easily indicate how your body is changing.
-Do not restrict to body size; check other fitness parameters as well, such as your heart rate, energy level, flexibility.
+Do not restrict to body size; check other fitness parameters as well, such as your heart rate, energy level, and flexibility.

 If regular weight checks are making you anxious, use alternative ways to measure your progress.
-Body measurement, heart rate, and monthly progress photos are all great ways to know that you are on the right path.
+Body measurements, heart rate, and monthly progress photos are all great ways to know that you are on the right path.
 Once you know you are on the right track, the weight fluctuation may not feel like such a big deal.